Siunami/personal-site/Latticework/Latticework.md

 <!-- prettier-ignore-start -->
 You’re in the middle of a large project, and you’re stuck.
 You’re staring at a pile of long, unstructured documents (journals, lab notebooks, meeting notes) with a sense that the clues you need are buried somewhere within.
 But there’s simply too much to keep in your head as you scroll.
 Instead, you hatch a plan.
-If you could find the important snippets and gather them into one place, it would be easier to see everything at once, to notice patterns, and to figure out what to do no ext.
+If you could find the important snippets and gather them into one place, it would be easier to see everything at once, to notice patterns, and to figure out what to do next.

 So you create a new working document, and as you read through your unstructured notes, you copy and paste key passages into it.
 But this process is cumbersome and disorienting: you’re constantly moving both your attention and your cursor between these documents, deciding where to put each new snippet, losing your place in your unstructured notes.
 The snippets in your working document are isolated from their original context, so it can be hard to remember what each means and why it matters.
 And as snippets pile up, your fresh document can easily produce the same kind of overwhelm you were trying to escape.